nataliausoltseva/RecipeMe/README.md

 - Add split view based on the type
 - Implement delete functionality
 - Implement Docker image build job on Github that would be triggered every time a change is commited/merged to **main** branch.
+- Left swipe goes back to previous page instead of closing the app.

 </details>